We believe you.

 Sexualized Violence

-The SVREC provides support for all members of the Acadia community who have been affected by sexualized violence.
-The SVREC can help you understand, access, and navigate supports such as counselling, medical services, academic or workplace accommodations, and legal aid.
-The SVREC will explain your options under Acadia’s Sexualized Violence Policy, help you understand what the process may involve, and support you no matter what choice you make.
+Acadia's Sexualized Violence Policy is overseen by the Director of Human Rights and Human Rights Education.
+Anyone from the Acadia community who has been affected by sexualized violence may reach out to the Director for support and guidance.
+This may include helping you understand, access, and navigate supports such as counselling, medical services, academic or workplace accommodations, and legal aid.
+The Director will also explain options under Acadia’s Sexualized Violence Policy, help you understand what the process may involve, and support you no matter what choice you make.

 Allison Smith